Ivargavve/polly_omptimization_poc/README.md

 - Loads the runs log and extracts data from it.
 - Loads the knowledge tree json.
 - Filters runs to English only (easier debugging)
 - Evaluate performance before patch using Rouge-L value and Keyword Accuracy.
-Keyword accuracy is an additional metric I've made to measure how often the classification itself was correct.
+Keyword accuracy is an additional metric I've made to measure how often the classification of the category itself was correct.
 - Suggests improvements with new keywords and instuction suggestions.
 - Creates a patch that writes a new knowledge tree.
 - Re-evaluates performance values comparing the original knowledge json file and the new "patch" json file.